Search within:

 Travelers Health

 Staying healthy when traveling is key to having a successful experience abroad and away.
 On this page, we highlight a few current concerns related to travel health.
-For more specific information about your travel destination, visit www.internationalsos.com (membership ID: 11BTTA887908) or the Centers for Disease Control Travel Health website.
+For more specific information about your travel destination, visit www.internationalsos.com (log in with your OHIO email and password, group membership ID: 11BTTA887908) or the Centers for Disease Control Travel Health website.

 Use the CDC "Travel Assessment" tool to learn more about health requirements for travel to your destination.

-COVID-19 (Novel Coronavirus) - Information for Students Traveling Abroad
+COVID-19 (Novel Coronavirus) - Information for Student Travelers

-For more COVID-19 travel information and advice, please see the CDC's COVID-19 travel website.
+For more COVID-19 information and advice, please consult the CDC's COVID-19 information here.

 Measles